-exoplanet is a toolkit for probabilistic modeling of transit and/or radial velocity observations of exoplanets and other astronomical time series using PyMC3.
+exoplanet is a toolkit for probabilistic modeling of time series data in astronomy with a focus on observations of exoplanets, using PyMC3.
 PyMC3 is a flexible and high-performance model building language and inference engine that scales well to problems with a large number of parameters. exoplanet extends PyMC3’s language to support many of the custom functions and distributions required when fitting exoplanet datasets.
 These features include:

 A fast and robust solver for Kepler’s equation.